Itheum/core-sol-bonding-staking-sc/README.md

 $ yarn
 ```

+If you use npm and have warnings, you can install via `--legacy-peer-deps` (as its only needed for interactions script usage)

 ### Build `core-sol-bond-stake-sc`

 Remove any `target` folder if needed or rename if you want to keep it (i.e. version upgrade).
 You also need to delete it the first time you deploy this program, as only doing this will generate a new program_id needed for next step.
 For upgrades and followups, you don't need to delete the folder.